Ajthompson88/BibleApp/README.md

 ```
 - App will be available at: http://localhost:5173

-🛠️ **Notes and Known Setup Requirements**

-✅ This project was tested and works well with:
+✅ **This project was tested and works well with**:

-Node v20.12.2 (recommended — use NVM-windows if needed)
+- Node v20.12.2 (recommended — use NVM-windows if needed)

-NPM v10.x — using NPM 11.x caused npx issues with Tailwind CLI
+- NPM v10.x — using NPM 11.x caused npx issues with Tailwind CLI

-Tailwind v3.4.3 → stable and proven with Vite
+- Tailwind v3.4.3 → stable and proven with Vite

-Important:
+**Important**:

-Tailwind config
+- Tailwind config

-darkMode: 'class' is used → app toggles dark class on < html > element
+- darkMode: 'class' is used → app toggles dark class on < html > element

-Content array is configured correctly to include all src components + index.html
+- Content array is configured correctly to include all src components + index.html

-CSS gotcha fixed:
+- CSS gotcha fixed:

-Vite template had body { display: flex; place-items: center; } → this was removed to allow proper full-screen layout.
+- Vite template had body { display: flex; place-items: center; } → this was removed to allow proper full-screen layout.

-💻 **Project Structure**
+##  **Project Structure**

     BibleApp/
     ├── client/